DeClercqJan/pokemon/README.md

 - testing
 - need to set array of pokemons visited earlier not in SESSION, but in cookies / alternatively, throw away this way of thinking and just call the api with the id's of the favourited pokemon (probably better)
 - or I could use react front-end with state and such and only call API if new things are needed.
 This should greatly improve loading speed
+- or maybe best, because it's php, just store previous data in cookies and concat this with new information needed
+- feedback Danny: my way of including html in function is creating new view.
+Better to have a few lines of PHP in MY view than to create this awkward function.
+Thijs: you will need to mix php and html at some point anyway

 # ORIGINAL ASSIGNMENT BELOW